alhog/GeoBlocks/README.md

 3. **Implement Geometric Rollups**: Design a system that can integrate sharded computations into the main ledger, ensuring data integrity and system rebasement.

-By formalizing these processes, GeoBlocks could leverage the geometric data model to enhance blockchain technology's concurrency, efficiency, and security.
+By formalizing these processes, GeoBloks could leverage the geometric data model to enhance blockchain technology's concurrency, efficiency, and security.
 This would make the system more intuitive and visually engaging, potentially attracting a wider user base.

-Key Features of the GeoBlocks System:
+### Key Features of the GeoBloks System:

 **Geometric Data Representation:**
 A unique approach to data structuring that uses geometric shapes to represent different data types and complexities.